kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 In that case I switch to [dict.cc](https://www.dict.cc/), look this word up and listen to different speakers.
 It is amazing how English words can be pronounced as such.
 I remember, when I was in the USA in the late 60s and had to go to a hardware store to ask for a `gauge`.
 I had looked up this word in my printed dictionary and couldn't think of how to pronounce this word.
 The people in the store didn't understand what I wanted until I wrote this word down, when they relieved and pronounced it the way it is pronounced.

 But still many words are pronounced very differently by different speakers.
-Well, this isn't surprising, it helps true for all languages there are, I guess.
+Well, this isn't surprising, it is true for all languages there are, I guess.
 That's why the DragonDictate engine asks you if you want to choose the British or American version.
 If I pick up the pronunciation of an American speaker, as a rule it works perfectly.
 Too bad that the influence of my British schoolteacher creeps up again and again.

 Long words are no problem, small words are.
 Recently I looked up the pronunciation for `their` and `there `.
 Surprisingly, all speakers pronounced those words absolutely identical.
 No chance for a machine.
 And no chance for me.